-- Corporate hospitality is generally defined as "corporate events or activities organised by an organisation which involves the entertainment of employees and third parties for the benefit of that organisation".
-Third parties may include customers, potential customers, contractors, external companies and any other stakeholders with whom a business relationship, whether current, prospective or historic exists. - 2.
-Corporate Hospitality covers corporate events and activities including but not limited to sporting events, tournaments, conferences, gala dinners or concerts. - 3.
+Corporate hospitality is generally defined as "corporate events or activities organised by an organisation which involves the entertainment of employees and third parties for the benefit of that organisation".
+Third parties may include customers, potential customers, contractors, external companies and any other stakeholders with whom a business relationship, whether current, prospective or historic exists.

+Corporate events and activities include but are not limited to sporting events, gala dinners, concerts or activity based events such as golf tournaments.

 Corporate hospitality is recognised as a legitimate way to network and build goodwill in business relationships.
-However, there is a fine line between what is considered to be legitimate against illegitimate forms of corporate hospitality.
-The question is whether there is any intention to influence or be perceived to influence the improper outcome of a business decision by providing the corporate hospitality. - 4.
-Corporate hospitality would be illegitimate in the following situations: - If it provides an advantage to another person if offered; or - If it is given with the intention of inducing the person to perform a relevant function improperly; or - If there is knowledge that acceptance of the advantage would in itself be improper performance.
+However, there is a fine line between what is considered to be legitimate vs. illegitimate forms of corporate hospitality.
+The question is whether there is any intention to influence or be perceived to influence the improper outcome of a business decision by providing the corporate hospitality.

+Corporate hospitality would be illegitimate in the following situations:-

+- If it provides an advantage to another person if offered; or - If it is given with the intention of inducing the person to perform a relevant function improperly; or - If there is knowledge that acceptance of the advantage would in itself be improper performance.

-- 5. Transparency International has advocated corporate hospitality arrangements/activities should conform to the following basic principles: - Transparency, in that all corporate hospitality is reported and written approval is obtained, all records of which are properly kept; - Proportionality i.e. the corporate hospitality must not be too excessive.
-In addition, the corporate hospitality must commensurate with the recipient's official capacity and not provided in his/her personal capacity; - Reasonableness in ensuring that the corporate hospitality is not excessive; and - Bona fide, where the intention to offer and/or provide the corporate hospitality is done with good and legal intentions.
+Transparency International has advocated corporate hospitality arrangements/activities should conform to the following basic principles:

+- Transparency, in that all corporate hospitality is reported and written approval is obtained, all records of which are properly kept; - Proportionality i.e. the corporate hospitality must not be too excessive.
+In addition, the corporate hospitality must commensurate with the recipient's official capacity and not provided in his/her personal capacity; - Reasonableness in ensuring that the corporate hospitality is not lavish; and - Bona fide, where the intention to offer and/or provide the corporate hospitality is done with good and legal intentions.